ArzoonSbd/BabylandAPI-Doc/babyland-rest-api-doc/cart/post.md

 # Add to Cart

-To add products inside cart valid customer login is reguired and it accept bulk data in an array.
+To add products inside cart valid customer login is reguired and it accept bulk data in an array format.

 **URL** : `/apps/cart/`